Reading Time: 11 minutes

 David had experience working with real estate agents as a client in the past and admits he wasn’t always 100% satisfied with their work.
 He felt, however, that he possessed the skills necessary to succeed as an agent and therefore decided to obtain his real estate license.

-After three years working in the industry, a friend remarked how good he was at the job, which inspired him to pursue it more full-time.
+After three years of working in the industry, a friend remarked how good he was at the job, which inspired him to pursue it more full-time.

 “I realized when someone made a comment and said, ‘you’re really good at this,’ that I kind of felt like it might be my calling,” David said.
 “So even though I started out liking real estate, buying, and selling, now I absolutely love it.”